 How to Wash Sweaters

-Sweaters are a little harder to care for than most garments.
-They can shrink; they can stretch; they can pill.
-And the softer the sweater, the more delicate.
+Sweaters are more complicated to care for than most garments.
+They can shrink, stretch, and pill, and the softer the sweater, the more delicate it is.

 Don't worry - sweaters can survive the laundering process - and even come out looking good - if you know how to wash sweaters by fabric type.